 Terry's wife experienced her third miscarriage.
 Each baby's death seemed more unbearable than the last, and their hearts were broken.

 A month after the miscarriage, Terry's grandfather died.
 On almost the same day, construction began on a new parsonage.
-Each of these situations brought its own stress, still there was no relief from church-related problems, and his congregation continued to call him day and night for prayer
+Each of these situations brought its own stress, still there was no relief from church-related problems, and his congregation continued to call him day and night for prayer and counsel.

 One night Terry sat alone in his office, tears welling in his eyes.
 "Lord," he prayed.
 "Help me!
 Right now I'm the one who needs ministry.
 Everyone wants my help, but I have nothing more to give."